Olatife-01/Okta-IAM-Enterprise-Lab-Project/03-Automation-and-Policies/PAM with HarshiCorp Vault/Okta + HarshiCorp Vault.md

 ## I. Introduction & Purpose

-This document details the integration of **HashiCorp Vault** with **Okta** to establish a robust Privileged Access Management (PAM) solution within our Enterprise IAM Lab.
+This document details the integration of **HashiCorp Vault** with **Okta** to establish a robust Privileged Access Management (PAM) solution within my Enterprise IAM Lab.
 This specific integration ultimately leveraged Vault's **Okta Auth Method**, which directly uses Okta's Authentication API.
 The primary goal is to centralize privileged identity authentication and secrets management, using Okta as the authoritative Identity Provider (IdP) for all administrative and automated access to critical infrastructure and sensitive data.

 By integrating Vault with Okta via the direct Okta Auth Method, I achieve:
 * **Centralized Authentication:** Users authenticate once with their Okta username and password directly through Vault.